 - Dewthread Sundew lives in Alaska, California, Colorado, Idaho, Maine, Michigan, Minnesota, Montana, Oregon, Washington, Wisconsin, and Wyoming.

 - The Spoonleaf Sundews are native to Idaho, Texas, and all states east of the Mississippi River.
-They’re also found in the Canadian provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Quebec, and the territory Nunavut.
+They’re also found in the Canadian provinces of New Brunswick, Newfoundland, Labrador, Nova Scotia, Ontario, and Quebec and the territory Nunavut.

-- Slenderleaf Sundew is primarily found in Canada, in the provinces Alberta, Labrador, Manitoba, New Brunswick, Ontario, Quebec, and Saskatchewan.
-It can also be found in the Northwest Territories of Canada, and the U.S. states of Michigan, Montana, and Wisconsin.
+- Slenderleaf Sundew is primarily found in Canada in the provinces of Alberta, Labrador, Manitoba, New Brunswick, Ontario, Quebec, and Saskatchewan.
+It can also be found in the Northwest Territories of Canada and the U.S. states of Michigan, Montana, and Wisconsin.

 - The Common Sundew can be found in almost every part of the U.S. and Canada, with the exception of the U.S. states of Arizona, Arkansas, Florida, Hawaii, Kansas, Louisiana, Missouri, Nebraska, Nevada, New Mexico, Oklahoma, South Dakota, Texas, and Wyoming.

-The species of Drosera spp. native to North America are typically found most frequently in the temperate bogs of the eastern United States and Canada, but can still be found in other parts of the continent.
-The one constant between all species of Sundews in North America is that they’re all obligate wetland plants, and rarely grow outside of a wetland ecosystem.
+The species of Drosera native to North America are typically found in the temperate bogs of the eastern United States and Canada but can still be found in other parts of the continent.
+The one constant between all species of Sundews in North America is that they are all obligate wetland plants and rarely grow outside of a wetland ecosystem.
 They require constant wetness and can survive in soil with very low nutrient content.

 Ability to Withstand Disturbance and Overharvest:

-Drosera spp.’s ability to withstand disturbance has increased greatly in recent years due to the protections put on the species by many states in the U.S. has caused an increase in cultivating the plants in nurseries and greenhouses rather than wild harvesting.
+The ability of Drosera species to withstand disturbance has increased greatly in recent years due to the protections put on them by many states in the U.S. This has caused an increase in cultivating the plants in nurseries and greenhouses rather than wild harvesting.

 ● Dwarf Sundews are “Threatened” in Tennessee, “Endangered” in Kentucky, and not yet evaluated by the IUCN Red List.